wp-plugins/informational-popup/readme.txt

 == Description ==

-Informational Popup shortcode to create animated popup windows.
+Informational Popup is a shortcode to create animated popup windows.
 It supports text, images, links, and video embeds.
 Create dynamic foot notes, explore digressions, extend your posts.

 example:
 [info_popup pop_title="Headline at the Top of the Window" message="This is the main text" pop_image="example.jpg"]clickable text in your post or page.[/info_pop]